SanderRonde/board-movement-detector/README.md

 # Arduino board movement detector

 This repo contains the code for an arduino board that detects movement and reports it to a server.
 It works by using an infrared radar motion sensor to detect any movement.
+Since this project is built to accomodate a bunch of different types of sensors (proximity-only, human-specific, long-range), there are a bunch of different configurations.

 This project uses [PlatformIO](https://platformio.org/) for simple uploading and interfacing with the board itself.